 Guide to the Kanto Earthquake Materials, 1923 and undated

-Materials from the aftermath of the earthquake that struck the Japanese region of Kanto on September 1, 1923.
-Includes a map of Tokyo and the disaster area; another map of the fire in Tokyo, with text in English and Japanese; a copy of the special issue International Graphic Magazine from September/October 1923, a photo-illustrated pamphlet, 18 postcards with color-tinted photographs, and a scrapbook of photographs and newsprint about the event.
+Materials from the aftermath of the earthquake that struck the Japanese region of KantoÌ„ on September 1, 1923.
+Includes a map of Tokyo and the disaster area; another map of the fire in Tokyo, with text in English and Japanese; a copy of the special issue International Graphic Magazine from September/October 1923; a photo-illustrated pamphlet; 18 postcards with color-tinted photographs; and a scrapbook of photographs and newsprint about the event.
 An additional 120 postcards, largely black-and-white photographs (some with captions), were added in 2016.

 - Kanto Earthquake materials

 - 2.5 Linear Feet, 2 boxes, 146 Items

 Materials in this collection include a mixture of formats documenting the aftermath of the Kanto earthquake.
 A set of 18 postcards, tinted with color in some cases, contain photographs of wrangled railroad systems, destroyed buildings, evacuees, and mass casualties from the earthquake.
 And additional 120 postcards with similar content, some with Japanese captions, were added in 2016.
 There is a photo-illustrated pamphlet, which includes black and white images of the devestated areas.
 Also included is a copy of International Graphic Magazine, which includes reporting in Japanese as well as images from the disaster.
 This magazine appears to be missing its back cover.
 Two special issues of Daishinsai Shashin Gaho, from September and October 1923, include photo illustrations of destruction along with early attempts at rescue and recovery.
-Finally, the collection includes a folded color map of Tokyo and the affected area, and a scrapbook of newsprint and printed images from after the earthquake.
+Finally, the collection includes two folded color maps of Tokyo and the affected area, and a scrapbook of newsprint and printed images from after the earthquake.
 The scrapbook has been bound as a folio, and its news articles are also in Japanese.

 Collection is open for research.